kike-canaries/canairio_sensorlib/README.md

 - Unified variables and getters for all sensors
 - Auto UART port selection (Hw, Sw, UART1, UART2, etc)
-- Multiple i2c reads and one UART sensor read support
+- Multiple i2c sensors and one UART sensor supported at the same time
 - Two I2C channel supported (Wire and Wire1)
-- Real time registry of sensors unit registered (see multivariable)
+- Real time registry of sensor units (see multivariable)
 - Get vendor names of all devices detected
 - Preselected main stream UART pins from popular boards
 - Auto config UART port for Plantower, Honeywell and Panasonic sensors